Skip to main content

 The key themes of the group will develop over time, and in line with the membership of the group; however, we can initially identify the following:

-• Music business, history, and culture
+• Music history and heritage

-• Live music business and festivals
+• Live music concerts and festivals

 • City of culture and the future city

-• Heritage and nostalgia
+• Cultural heritage and nostalgia

 • Participatory cultures